kbijakowski/docker_sfc_blueprint/README.md

 #### Stage 1 - chain infrastructure installation

-Result of execution of thi stage will be creation of SFC infrastructure - all things required to start services insertion into chain, like:
+Result of execution of this stage will be creation of SFC infrastructure - all things required to start services insertion into chain, like:
 * containers with host, OpenvSwitch and server
 * networks connecting host with OvS and OvS with server
 * proper network interfaces